apakhbari/CheatSheets/Logging/ELK Stack/README.md

 ## Components

 ## Tips & Tricks
-- ElasticSearch keeps logs in Json format (because of its key-value nature and searchability) then make it binary
+- ElasticSearch keeps logs in Json format (because of its key-value nature and searchability) then make it binary.
+COre of ElasticSearch is Apache Lucene

 ## Hands On